On contact cosmetic surgery: Introduction

-We can now say that two contact surgeries on a Legendrian knot are \dfn{cosmetic} if there is a contactomorphism between them.
-We note that since a contactomorphism between two contact manifolds is automatically orientation preserving we do not need to distinguish between ``cosmetic" and ``truely cosmetic" as in the smooth case.
-Generalizing the cosmetic surgery conjecture to the contact category, we have the contact cosmetic surgery conjecture: \begin{conjecture}[Contact cosmetic surgery conjecture] Any Legendrian knot in $S^3$ with its standard tight contact structure that is not smoothly an unknot admits no cosmetic contact surgeries. \end{conjecture} Just as in the smooth setting it is important to exclude Legendrian unknots from this conjecture as they do admit cosmetic surgeries.
-We can explicitly write out all the contact cosmetic surgeries.
+We can now say that two contact surgeries on a Legendrian knot with different smooth surgery coefficients are \dfn{cosmetic} if there is a contactomorphism between the resulting manifolds.
+We note that since a contactomorphism between two contact manifolds is automatically orientation preserving, we do not need to distinguish between ``cosmetic" and ``truly cosmetic" as in the smooth case.
+Generalizing the cosmetic surgery conjecture to the contact category, we have the contact cosmetic surgery conjecture. \begin{conjecture}[Contact cosmetic surgery conjecture] Any Legendrian knot in $S^3$ with its standard tight contact structure that is not smoothly an unknot admits no cosmetic contact surgeries. \end{conjecture} We note that the contact cosmetic surgery conjecture is a natural generalization of the smooth cosmetic surgery conjecture and is particularly interesting in light of trying to understand different contact surgery representations of different contact manifolds.
+In addition, our main theorem gives a small class of knots on which the conjecture might be false, and thus gives prime candidates to consider for the general cosmetic surgery conjecture too.

+Our main result is a proof of this conjecture for almost all Legendrian knots. \begin{theorem} The contact cosmetic surgery conjecture holds true for all non-trivial Legendrian knots except possibly for $\pm 2$ surgery on a Legendrian knot $L$ that is Lagrangian slice and is in a knot type $K$ with $\tau(K)=0, \tbb(K)=-1$, has Seifert genus $2$, and is quasi-positive. \end{theorem} This theorem will be proven by constructing specific contact $(\pm 1)$-surgery diagrams for specific contact surgeries and then analyzing the $d_3$-invariant of the corresponding diagrams.
+See Section~\ref{obstruction} for the details and the Appendix for details on the linear algebra necessary for the computations.